bcobo/SIRENA/doc/SIRENAfunctions.rst

         Photon ID (from the input file) to be propagated

+    .. cpp:member:: int oscillations

+        1 (there are weird oscillations in the record) or 0 (record without weird oscillations)

 .. cpp:function:: int pulseGrading(ReconstructInitSIRENA *reconstruct_init, int grade1, int grade2, int OFlength_strategy, int *pulseGrade, long *OFlength)